kyw1218/Individual-project/README.md

 ```

 ### 1) Trajectory processing
 After GROMACS writes the raw trajectory, use `gmx trjconv` to center the protein and fix the whole system inside the box.
-You can also trim the trajectory to ~10 frames to speed up downstream analysis. '-f' is
+You can also trim the trajectory to ~10 frames to speed up downstream analysis. `-f` is the original trajectory input; `-c` is the binary input file for the MD run, which contains all the information (system topology, molecular coordinates, etc.); `-o` is the output file which is a post-processed trajectory here; `-center` recenters the simulation box so that a chosen group (defined by an index selection) is placed at the center of the box in every frame; `-pbc` rebuilds whole molecules that are broken across periodic boundaries, here we reconstruct molecules based on residues; `-skip` controls how many frames we want to save in the new trajectory file.

    ```
    gmx trjconv -f md_500.xtc -c md_500.tpr -o md_500_center.xtc -center -pbc res